Leannelb/all-goals-daily-study/100DaysOfCode/Ascending100daysnotes.md

 By Leanne | Frontend Masters

 - to view  Open Preview (Ctrl+Shift+V)
-Day 56
-Following maxes tutorial again to continue to impment our custom hook we made for form valadation
-- tried to connect to a firebase backend to pull our meals from a database instead of hard coding dummy data into our applicaton

-Day 55
-Following maxes tutorial again to continue to impment our custom hook we made for form valadation
-- tried to connect to a firebase backend to pull our meals from a database instead of hard coding dummy data into our applicaton

- ### Day 54
-- back to maxes course
-- implemented form validation with change handlers and useState to check the validity of a form
-- lots going on in the form component, so we extracted the validation logic of inputs to it's own custom hook to be used wherever we want in the app
-- got this approach working.

 ## Day 53
 - Lilly, Alphonzo and Nana finish Nanas course